Apply for an AIP Course

 - Make a plan regarding how you will connect over the course of the quarter, including how often.

-Submit an enrollment request to Academic Internship Program via the Enrollment Authorization System (EASy) by the posted deadline
+Submit an enrollment request via the Triton Enrollment Authorization (TEA) system by the posted deadline

-- Download a PDF file of your approved Learning Agreement from InternLink
+- Download a PDF of your approved Learning Agreement from the REAL Portal.

 Application Support

 Have questions about the AIP application process, or identifying internship opportunities?
-Visit our Advising page for information on how to connect with an AIP Counselor or Peer Advisor.
+Visit our Advising page for information on how to connect with AIP staff, or send us a message via the Virtual Advising Center.